 Complaints and compliments

-To help protect the Australian community, the Australian Criminal Intelligence Commission (ACIC) works with Australian police agencies to deliver the National Police Checking Service.
-We manage and provide the National Police Checking Service Support System (NSS), the national IT system that allows Australia’s police agencies to process police checks and share information.
+To help protect the Australian community, the Australian Criminal Intelligence Commission (ACIC) works with Australian police agencies to deliver the National Police Checking Service (NPCS).
+We manage and provide the National Police Checking Service Support System (NSS), the national IT system that allows Australia’s police agencies to process Nationally Coordinated Criminal History Checks and share information.
 We also accredit organisations to access the Service, on behalf of individuals and/or other organisations.

 If you think we are doing a good job or have had a positive experience, we would love to hear about it.
 Likewise, if you have ideas about how we can improve the Service, or you wish to make a complaint, we appreciate your feedback and will strive to make appropriate improvements.